redFrik/udk11-portable_sonification_projects/udk140515/README.md

-df # will show something like 95% full sudo /opt/scripts/tools/grow_partition.sh sudo reboot # and log in again df # should now show a lot more free space
+df # will show something like 95% full sudo /opt/scripts/tools/grow_partition.sh sudo reboot # and log in again df # should now show a lot more free space (circa 40% if 8bg sdcard)

 //--update system
 #note if this goes wrong make sure you have internet access on the bbb,